Design at the service of the product – Federica Biasi

 You are also a creative consultant on trends and forecasting CMF for design companies.
 What are your favourite and most effective research methods you use?

-How do you picture design in the future?
-Check out Changing the perception of good design with Mater
+[ Red also Changing the perception of good design with Mater ]

 You have created truly beautiful products and you have a strong belief in the strength of handcrafted products.
 When bringing a product to life, how do you choose what material, process, and techniques are good for the project?